 A major in East Asian studies will achieve an ability to communicate effectively in English and an East Asian language, to critically interpret texts, to develop research skills using primary sources and data, and to acquire a comparative understanding of the region.
 Students achieve these goals through an immersion experience in East Asia as well as their course work at Colby.

-Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Elizabeth LaCouture (East Asian Studies and History) and Daniel LaFave (Economics); Faculty Fellows Hui-Ching Lu (Chinese), Peter Thilly (East Asian Studies and History), and Melissa Walt (Art); Teaching Assistants Yurino Matsumura (Japanese) and Chia-Ling Tang (Chinese)
+Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Elizabeth LaCouture (East Asian Studies and History), Daniel LaFave (Economics), and Fang Wang (Chinese); Faculty Fellows Hui-Ching Lu (Chinese) and Yurino Matsumura (Japanese); Teaching Assistants Akari Shibata (Japanese) and Shao-Qian You (Chinese)

 Requirements for the Major in East Asian Studies